mozeago/app-and-web-design-systems/README.md

 11. Light-on-dark text — Light type set on a dark background usually benefits from a small increase in letter-spacing.
 12. Font weight — Like with font size, the relationship between font weight and letter-spacing follows a simple pattern: as weight increases, letter-spacing decreases, and as weight decreases, letter-spacing increases.

+The capitalisation shouldn’t be used where reading long text is required.
+Use capital text in places such as tabs where user attention is important.
+A basic rule is to only use uppercase letters in headers, captions, or other UI labels where text length is shorter than one line.
+**Title case** — this is the practice of making the first letter of each word upper-case.
+Typically it is recommended to only use this in the case of headlines and possibly labels.
+Apple’s design guidelines recommend title case for many UI elements, including alert titles, menu items, and buttons.
+**Sentence case** — With sentence case, you capitalize the first letter of the sentence (and any proper nouns).
+Sentence case looks casual, cleaner, improves readability and nobody ever complained that sentence case caused them any loss of business.
+Google’s Material Design follows it earnestly.
+However you decide to deal with your letter casing, one key take away is to remain consistent on how it is applied throughout your design system.
+**Font-style**
+What I am referring to is the style applied to text; like bold, italics and underlines.
+1. Bold or italic — think of them as mutually exclusive.
+2. Use bold and italic as little as possible — They are tools for emphasis.
+But if everything is emphasized, then nothing is emphasized.
+3. With a serif font, use italic for gentle emphasis, or bold for heavier emphasis.
+4. If you’re using a sans serif font, skip italic and use bold for emphasis — most sans serif italic fonts just have a gentle slant that doesn’t stand out on the page.

+When it comes to underlines, reserve this exclusively for links.
+Since the beginning of the web, underlines have been used on links, if you use them for any other reason, users will expect them to be clickable.
+If you use REMs, set your base font size up on the root element.
+On web, this would be on the body tag.
+All other font sizes then become a multiple of this base font size.
+Your base font size will always equate to 1rem. e.g
+- If you set base font to 16px, 1rem equals 16px.
+- Represented in units, fonts would then look something like this:
+- Paragraph = 1rem (16px)
+- Heading 1 = 2.5rem (40px)
+- Heading 2 = 2rem (32px)
+- Heading 3 = 1.5rem (24px)
+- line-height = 1.5rem (24px)

+1. Pick your base font colour (usually black or close to black) and then any overrides for specific use cases like alerts messages.
+2. Assign a specific colour to links.
+3. Decide on specific colour applications for components.
+For example, a button could possibly use a tint from the base button colour.
+4. Consider text that needs to appear on dark and light backgrounds.

+***Accessibility*** is the inclusive practice of ensuring there are no barriers that prevent interaction with, or access to, websites on the World Wide Web by people with disabilities.
+When sites are correctly designed, developed and edited, generally all users have equal access to information and functionality.
+1. Font size — i.e body copy should not be smaller than 16px
+2. Font colour — always consider colour contrast
+3. Font weight — i.e lighter fonts can be hard to read at small sizes
+4. Letter-spacing — tighter spacing on large text and broader spacing on small text can improve accessibility
+5. Line height — visually impaired people will find copy hard to read if the line-height is set to 100% or large spacing like 250%
+6. Letter-case — i.e. don’t use all-caps for body copy.